overture-stack/score/README.md

 <img align="right" width="100vw" src="icon-score.png" alt="score-logo" hspace="30"/>
 </div>

-The volume, velocity, and variety of genomics data have risen dramatically, making on-premise computing and storage insufficient and cloud collaboration more appealing.
-However, researchers need specialized software tools to efficiently manage these large and complex data sets in the cloud.
-[Score](https://www.overture.bio/documentation/score/) addresses this by facilitating the efficient transfer and storage of genomics data between users in a distributed cloud network.
+Genomics data volume and velocity have increased dramatically, rendering on-premise storage insufficient and demanding specialized software tools to manage these large and complex data sets in the cloud.
+[Score](https://www.overture.bio/documentation/score/) addresses this by facilitating the transfer and storage of genomics data to and from a distributed cloud network.

 <!--Blockqoute-->